sammck-go/wstunnel/README.md

 [![GoDoc](https://godoc.org/github.com/sammck-go/wstunnel?status.svg)](https://godoc.org/github.com/sammck-go/wstunnel)

 **wstunnel** is a collection of tools for building secure network communication channels between nodes that have no direct or secure network connectivity, by relaying traffic through a shared HTTP/Websocket server.
-It is useful when one or more endpoints is behind a firewall that restricts access to outbound HTTP only, or to secure traffic between components that use insecure protocols.
+Multiple tunnelled application channels are multiplexed through a single authenticated, encrypted websocket session between a node ad the share proxy server. **wstunnel** is useful when one or more endpoints is behind a firewall that restricts access to outbound HTTP only, or to secure traffic between components that use insecure protocols.

 **wstunnel** is both a golang package for building extensible native clients and servers, and a commandline tool that allows out-of-the box provisioning